fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/Readme.md

  I have fitted it with a DFRobot DFR0265 shield which provides more ground and 5v pins.

- This is now mounted in the red Totem frame.
+ This is now mounted in the red Totem frame with the display mounted as well.